MaxCDN/osscdn/README.md

 OSSCDN is a free CDN powered by [MaxCDN](http://www.maxcdn.com) that hosts all kinds of Open Source projects.

-This includes but not limited to js libraries, jQuery plugins, Linux Mirrors, executebale files and more
+This includes but not limited to JS libraries, jQuery plugins, Linux Mirrors, executable files and more.

 ## Submission Process